 The School Breakfast Program (SBP) is one of the most important and unique programs run by Foodbank WA.
 The program commenced in 2001, with 17 schools registering in response to a growing awareness that students were going to school most days without eating breakfast.
-Over 440 schools across the state are now involved in the Program, stretching from Kalumburu and Kununurra in the north to Esperance and Albany in the south, to remote schools along the South Australia/Northern Territory borders.
-The Program directly reaches over 18,000 children, serving over 61,400 breakfasts and 21,600 ’emergency’ meals per week.
+Over 470 schools across the state are now involved in the Program, stretching from Kalumburu and Kununurra in the north to Esperance and Albany in the south, to remote schools along the South Australia/Northern Territory borders.
+The Program directly reaches over 18,500 children, serving over 2 million breakfasts and 876,000 ’emergency’ meals per year.

 Foodbank WA supplies quality School Breakfast Program food products to registered schools free of charge, to ensure that all students have an equal opportunity to receive a wholesome, nutritious breakfast on a regular basis.
 Non-perishable SBP product include canned fruit in juice, wheat biscuits, oats, Vegemite, canned spaghetti, canned baked beans and UHT milk.
 Where possible (subject to availability) schools are able to access fresh produce, including bread, fresh fruit and vegetables and yoghurt.

 The School Breakfast Program would not be possible without the generous support of Foodbank WA’s government, corporate and philanthropic sponsors.
 These organisations provide funding so that Foodbank is able to purchase the breakfast food items and pay for the freight to deliver the breakfast product to outlying regional schools.